Applies to

 Step 1: Set up the connection

-- Select Lookup mode.
+2. Select Lookup mode.

 Step 2: Select a unique identifier

-- Select a unique identifier to match rows in your sheet to records in the DataTable.
-Be sure to select a DataTable field that contains unique values.
-This value is typically a string of numbers and letters from the dataset, such as a store code, employee email address, or database record ID.
-If the DataTable has records with multiple matching unique identifier values, the connection will use the data from the first record it finds.
-In most cases, this will be the lowest DataTable record ID.
+• Be sure to select a DataTable field that contains unique values.
+This value is typically a string of numbers and letters from the dataset, such as a store code or database record ID.

-- After you map your unique identifier, select Next.
+2. After you map your unique identifier, select Next.

-Step 3: Match Fields
+Step 3: Match fields

-- Select Next.
+2. Select Next.

 Step 4: Review the connection

-A summary of the connection you’ve built is displayed.
-To revise your connection settings, select Back.
+A summary of the connection you've built displays.

-Select Create to finalize your connection.
 The connection automatically runs and adds lookup values for any unique identifiers with a match in the DataTable.
-It may take several minutes and you may need to refresh your sheet.
+It may take several minutes, and you may need to refresh your sheet.